MongeziMaluleka/ClubConnect/README.md

 ## Project Overview

 **ClubConnect** is a responsive and interactive website designed to bring the WeThinkCode_ community together through various school clubs, such as the Robotics Club, Women Think Code Club, and more.
 The website features stories, videos, events, and opportunities for students to engage with their peers and stay updated on club activities.
+Users with a valid WeThinkCode_ username can now upload testimonials, including images and descriptions of their club experiences.

 ---